Using Access Policies in Nonfig

 Policy Designer page will appear

-There you can change name, description, label and actions for your policy.
+There you can change name, path and actions for your policy.
 Moreover, you can also edit the access to specific configurations here.

 Once you have created or modified the policy, it means you have given access to the person for the action that you want him to do.
 Now, without any interference and lag, one can take the desired actions as per the given access.
 For example, you will be introducing a new UI next month and you want all departmental managers to have a look at new UI and make changes to it if necessary.
 Thus, you created a policy and allowed every manager to give a glance to the configuration and update it.
 Now, every manager can see the configuration and can make changes to it.